phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 It's important that we disable the [name mangling][mangling] through the `no_mangle` attribute, otherwise the compiler would generate some cryptic `_ZN3blog_os4_start7hb173fedf945531caE` symbol that the linker wouldn't recognize.

 The `!` return type means that the function is diverging, i.e. not allowed to ever return.
 This is required because the entry point is not called by any function, but invoked directly by the operating system or bootloader.
 So instead of returning, the entry point should e.g. invoke the [`exit` system call] of the operating system.
 In our case, shutting down the machine could be a reasonable action, since there's nothing left to do if a freestanding binary returns.
-For now, we fulfil the requirement by looping endlessly.
+For now, we fulfill the requirement by looping endlessly.

 [`exit` system call]: https://en.wikipedia.org/wiki/Exit_(system_call)